nicks-crumpets/T-level-DPDD-revision-materials/README.md

 Revision materials for the T level in Digital Production Design and Development.

-This **only contains first year material currently** and will contain seccond year material later
+This **only contains first year material currently** and will contain seccond year material later, because i'm currently only in the first year :)

 Currently these are not finished, and contain only flashcards but will be updated as they're created